Digital Nomad Life in Bahamas

 We asked people in Bahamas if they could share any humorous cultural blunders they commited.
 They wrote:

-"Yes, too many to name but the one that stands out is refusing to pay 15% gratuity on service/no service and complaining on a regular basis to managers," said one expat who made the move to Nassau.
+"Yes, too many to name but the one that stands out is refusing to pay 15% gratuity on service/no service and complaining on a regular basis to managers," remarked one foreigner who made the move to Nassau.

 Get Quote